nervosnetwork/rfcs/rfcs/0000-omnilock/0000-omnilock.md

 ![RCE Cells](./rce_cells.png)

-The above shows the 4 lists in total.
-The RC Cell type ID is pointed to the root of tree and represents 4 lists in order.
+The diagram above shows the 4 lists in total.
+The AdminList cell Type ID is pointed to the root of tree and represents 4 lists in order.
 If the current `RCRule` uses blacklist, the `auth` identity in `omni_identity` (see below) must not be present in the blacklist SMT tree.
 If the current `RCRule` uses whitelist, the `auth` identity in `omni_identity` must be present in the whitelist SMT tree.

-The RC cell has the following distinctions compared to RCE Cell:
+The AdminList cell has the following distinctions compared to RCE Cell:

 * The cell used here contains auth identities, not lock script hashes.